 Return to Soper’s Hole – Disembark at Soper’s Hole, West End to complete your BVI yacht vacation.Reserve Your Trip Today

 Every island offers a unique experience.
 Where would you like to go?
 Read about the islands below.

 Tortola, the largest of the British Virgin Islands, is known as the yachting capital of the Caribbean.
 It has a relaxed atmosphere and is bordered, mainly in the north, by uncrowned, white-sand beaches where excellent swimming and snorkeling can be enjoyed.

-Mount Sage (1716 ft), a National Park, shows traces of a rain forest and boasts a nature trail where you can observe tropical plants and trees.
-Road Town, the capital (left) is the centre of administration.
-Here you will find the Botanical Gardens, Folk Museum and the Tourist Board’s Visitor Centre, along with shops, banks, post office and a wide selection of restaurants and bars.
+Mount Sage (1716 ft), a National Park, shows traces of rainforest and boasts a nature trail where you can observe tropical plants and trees.
+Road Town, the capital (left) is the center of administration.
+Here you will find the Botanical Gardens, Folk Museum, and the Tourist Board’s Visitor Centre, along with shops, banks, a post office, and a wide selection of restaurants and bars.
 Tortola is where most visitors arrive, either by plane at Beef Island or by ferry at Road Town or West End.